osteo-veggie-blog

 Your Nervous System: Regulator Of Health And Well-Being

-Together with the immune and hormonal systems, your nervous system plays a central role in orchestrating and regulating all your bodily functions, from digestion, breathing pattern and blood pressure to how you think, feel and respond to stress.
+Together with the immune and hormonal (endocrine) systems, your nervous system plays a central role in orchestrating and regulating all bodily functions, from digestion, breathing and blood pressure to how you think, feel and respond to stress

-The autonomic nervous system is further divided into a sympathetic system which up regulates bodily functions to fight-or-fly in response to challenges, while the parasympathetic nervous system helps the body to rest-and-digest.
+1. a sympathetic system (SNS) which up regulates bodily functions to fight-or-fly in response to stress, and

-If a well regulated nervous system is the basis for optimal health and wellbeing, an exhausted and out of balance nervous system can lead to a wide range of physical and mental health issues, from chronic stress, anxiety, insomnia, to dysregulation of any and all your vital organ systems, and even immune disorders, including allergy and autoimmunity
+While a well regulated nervous system is the basis for optimal health and wellbeing, an out of balance or exhausted nervous system can lead to a wide range of physical and mental health issues, from chronic stress, anxiety and insomnia, to dysregulation of any and all your vital organ systems, including immune disorders such as allergy, autoimmune disease and other damaging inflammatory processes

 reset nervous system

-During a Yoga Nidra practice, you are able to access the subconscious mind, where deep-rooted patterns and emotions reside.
+During a Yoga Nidra practice you are more able to access the subconscious mind, where deep-rooted thought patterns and emotions reside.
 By releasing these trapped emotions, you create space for new perspectives, increased self-awareness, and emotional healing.
 This not only benefits your mental and emotional well-being but also has a positive impact on your physical health

 1. Find a quiet and comfortable space: choose a space where you won’t be disturbed during your practice.
 Create a comfortable environment by using cushions, blankets, or a yoga mat.
 Adjust the lighting and ambient temperature for maximum comfort